 Bring us a list of items you need for your project and we can organize it for you!
-We recommend using Yellow Cedar with a bandsaw finish for all pieces, but are happy to provide rough cut on request.
+We recommend using Yellow Cedar with a bandsaw finish for all pieces, but bandsawn Douglas Fir creates a very impressive look too.
 Click here to read our blog post showcasing bandsaw vs. rough cut finish.
 We’ve compiled a list of the most popular pergola pieces:

 6″ x 6″ posts are the most popular and easy to manage style

-8″ x 8″ posts provide a chunkier and heavy-duty look, use these if your structure is going to be quite large
+8″ x 8″ posts provide a chunkier and heavy-duty look, consider using these if your structure is going to be quite large

 10″ x 10″ posts offer an impressive look on a large structure, please be careful when lifting these into place, these suckers are heavy!
 Make sure you size up the beams and rafters to match this size of post, you don’t want to look mismatched after all your hard work